peopleempoweringpolitics

 Additional votes above the winning threshold are passed on, to the voters next preference as a percentage.

-There are two main methods to calculate the winning threshold, the Hare and Droop quotas.
-The Hare is total votes / seats available = threshold.
-The Droop is total votes / seats available plus one, plus one vote = threshold.
+There are two methods to calculate the winning threshold, the Hare and Droop quotas.
+The Hare is votes / seats = threshold.
+The Droop is votes / seats plus one, plus one vote = threshold.

 STV maximises voter contributions in winning candidates, by minimising wasted votes on losing choices.
 There are strong draw backs to this system.